Bolivia's September vote in doubt as virus death toll rises

-LA PAZ, Bolivia (AP) — Bolivia’s plan to hold elections in September, seen as a key to stabilizing its democracy after a year of political tumult, is increasingly in doubt amid rising coronavirus deaths, including grim reports about police in two cities finding the bodies of suspected victims of COVID-19.
+LA PAZ, Bolivia (AP) — Bolivia’s plan to hold elections in September, seen as a key to stabilizing its democracy after a year of political turmoil, is increasingly in doubt amid rising coronavirus deaths, including grim reports of police in two cities finding the uncollected bodies of suspected victims of COVID-19.

 Police said they have recovered 420 bodies from streets, vehicles and homes in the capital of La Paz, and in Bolivia’s biggest city, Santa Cruz, in the span of five days.
 Between 80% and 90% of them are believed to have had the virus.